Indiana Labor Laws: Everything You Need to Know

 In Indiana, most employers are legally obligated to have workers’ compensation insurance.
 This insurance pays a portion of an employee’s typical earnings, necessary medical treatments, and vocational rehab, among other benefits.

-State law prohibits any forms of smoking in enclosed areas inside places of employment, and any areas within eight feet of public entrances to those places of employment.
+State law prohibits any forms of smoking in enclosed areas inside places of employment and any areas within 8 feet of public entrances to those places of employment.